seqan/raptor/doc/tutorial/04_search/index.md

 ## A first search

-Now we want to have a look at Raptors second method: `raptor search`.
+Now we want to have a look at Raptor's second method: `raptor search`.

 We have already learned how to build an index in the previous tutorial on the `raptor index` and now we want to learn how to search in it.
-But before we delve deeper into the various possibilities and parameters.
+But before that, we delve deeper into the various possibilities and parameters.
 We can start a first search with the indexes we have already created.

 For this we just need the index and a query to run `raptor search --index raptor.index --query query.fasta --output search.output`.